-Jan Tait and the Bear is a comedic chamber opera by Emily Doolittle, based on a 15th Century Shetlandic tale of adventure, friendship and a ferocious bear.
-It is to be performed by Ensemble thing at Edinburgh’s Summerhall Venue 26, 8 -15 August.
+Jan Tait and the Bear, Emily Doolittle comedic opera based on a 15th Century Shetlandic tale of adventure, friendship and a ferocious bear is to be performed by Ensemble thing at Edinburgh’s Summerhall Venue 26, 8 -15 August.

 About Jan Tait and the Bear: